DCC-EX/WebThrottle-EX/README.md

       and see commands being sent to the log window, you can skip to the operation section.

-To get started, connect your Command Station to a computer that has a USB port and have a compatible browser installed.
+To get started, connect your EX-CommandStation to a computer that has a USB port and have a compatible browser installed.
 Use a USB serial cable from your computer to the serial connector on the Arduino.
 Visit DCC-EX.github.io/WebThrottle-EX/ to start using the software.

 Alternatively, you can download the zip file found in the releases section and extract it.
 Click on the "index.html" or "exwebthrotle.html" file to load the webpage.
 This method is only recommended if you need a specific version as it won't be auto-updated.